EvansSchoolPolicyAnalysisAndResearch/LSMS-Data-Dissemination/README.md

 snapshot and the raw data versions noted in the do file header and readme should produce identical results.

-See the spreadsheet for compiled summary statistics across all waves; these estimates are also available using our [AgQuery](https://www.agquery.org) tool (currently undergoing maintenance).
+See the spreadsheet for compiled summary statistics across all waves; these estimates are also available using our [AgQuery](https://www.agquery.org) tool and our more interactive AgQuery+ tool (http://v2254.host.s.uw.edu/; in beta, estimates produced from this application may vary from the estimates provided here).
 This spreadsheet also contains summarized construction decisions for several indicators; see the individual wave readme files in the code repository for additional detail and summaries of wave-specific challenges that we have encountered.
 The code table of contents provides some guidance if you wish to construct some indicators using your own assumptions.